-As a single mom, raising my family in Dorchester, public safety matters to me.
-I want every resident in every neighborhood to know they have a right to safety on our streets, no matter what time it is, what street it is, what they look like, or what they’re doing.
-I believe community policing works and I support the Boston Police Department's commitment to that and to continuing the cadet program that allows the police to recruit residents from all neighborhoods.
+As a mom raising my family in Dorchester, public safety matters to me.
+I want every resident in every neighborhood to know they have a right to safety on our streets no matter what time it is, what street it is, what they look like, or what they’re doing.
+I believe community policing works and I support the Boston Police Department's commitment to it, and to continuing the cadet program that allows the police to recruit residents from all neighborhoods.
 Making sure there are great public schools, activities and jobs for our teens and young adults, and addressing the opioid epidemic will help.
 Empowering the residents in every neighborhood will offer them hope and have a positive impact on the public safety of our city.

 runs smoothly for all residents.
 I will work diligently to make sure our city departments are working for our residents and are supporting the neighborhoods.
 From libraries to snow removal, to registering your child for school to calling 911 in an emergency, we all deserve our city to work for us!